Green-backed becard

-The green-backed becard (Pachyramphus viridis) is a species of bird in the family Tityridae, the tityras, becards, and allies.
+The green-backed becard (Pachyramphus viridis) is a species of passerine bird in the family Tityridae, the tityras, becards, and allies.
 It is found in Argentina, Bolivia, Brazil, Guyana, Paraguay, Uruguay, and Venezuela.
+The green-backed becard includes the yellow-cheeked becard as a subspecies.

-Taxonomy and systematics
+Taxonomy

+The green-backed becard was formally described in 1816 by the French ornithologist Louis Vieillot under the binomial name Tityra viridis.
+He based his account on the "Caracterizados verde y corona negra" from Paraguay that had been described in 1805 by the Spanish naturalist Félix de Azara in his Apuntamientos para la historia natural de los páxaros del Paragüay y Rio de la Plata.
+The specific epithet viridis is Latin meaning "green".
+The green-backed becard is now one of 17 species placed in the genus Pachyramphus that was introduced in 1839 by the English zoologist George Robert Gray.

-The green-backed becard was originally described in 1816 as Tityra viridis.
-It was later reassigned to genus Pachyramphus that George Robert Gray erected in 1840.
-The genus has variously been assigned to the tyrant flycatcher family Tyrannidae and the cotinga family Cotingidae.
+The genus has variously been assigned to the tyrant flycatcher family Tyrannidae, and the cotinga family Cotingidae.
 Several early twenty-first century studies confirmed the placement of Pachyramphus in Tityridae and taxonomic systems made the reassignment.